alec-horwitz/BlubeamDownloader/README.md

 ##### [File System Input/Output]

- -First it is essential that you understand how to enter a file path.
+* First it is essential that you understand how to enter a file path.
 There are two kinds of file paths this program understands are relative and absolute.
 If you are confident that understand how different kinds of file paths (relative and absolute) work you may skip to the next "-" bullet.
 These two way of entering a file path are as follows:

-   >You can enter a relative (to the directory the program is in) file path
-    such as "relative/file/path/".
+  * You can enter a relative (to the directory the program is in) file path such as "relative/file/path/".
 This tells the program to look for a file or folder with in a sub directory of the folder that the program lives in.
     If you give it no path after "_FOLDER:" the program will use the exact same directory as where the program lives.
 For example:

-    *If you were to type "Downloads/" after the line "DESTINATION_FOLDER:" in the form "DESTINATION_FOLDER: Downloads/" the program will look for a folder called "Downloads" in the same directory that the program is stored in and store the .csv files that the program downloads from Bluebeam in that folder.
+      * If you were to type "Downloads/" after the line "DESTINATION_FOLDER:" in the form "DESTINATION_FOLDER: Downloads/" the program will look for a folder called "Downloads" in the same directory that the program is stored in and store the .csv files that the program downloads from Bluebeam in that folder.

-    *If you were to type nothing after the line "DESTINATION_FOLDER:" the program will use the same folder that the program is stored in for that parameter.
+      * If you were to type nothing after the line "DESTINATION_FOLDER:" the program will use the same folder that the program is stored in for that parameter.

-   >You can enter an absolute file path such as "N:/whatever/path/you/want/".
+  * You can enter an absolute file path such as "N:/whatever/path/you/want/".
     If you are an experienced Windows or Linux user, this should be the type of directory scheme you are used to seeing (In Windows they use '\' instead of '/' but this program doesn't care which you use).
 For example